 J. D. Corson, Mahaffey, Pa., April 14.-Since my last report to the OPA, I was at Flemington for two weeks, preaching and doing personal work.
 There are prospects of mission work in that part.
-The little congregation, meeting in the communitime in the building to the Community Sunday and working daily for the harvest is ripe.
+The little congregation, meeting in the community building at Otterbine, had to give up their time in the building to the Community Sunday